shivannis/xandr-docs-public/xandr-docs/curate/universal-pixel-reporting.md

 ---
 title: Microsoft Curate - Universal Pixel Reporting
 description: Information on Universal Pixel Reporting is available from the Universal Pixels page.
-This module also contains link to a report that contains information on universal pixel activity.
+This module= also contains link to a report that contains information on universal pixel activity.
 ms.date: 11/15/2023

 ---